remorae/SixDegreesOfTweetification/README.md

 For more complete HTML documentation on the back-end, see [here](./api/SixDegrees.html).
 Please note that the generated docs for the back-end only contain publicly-visible classes and methods.
 Most non-public code should be sufficiently documented within the source code itself; the rest is trivial or consists of self-explanatory helper functions.

+For HTML documentation on the front-end, see [here](./client/index.html).